ibm-cloud-docs/vmwaresolutions/vsphere/vs_planning.md

 {{site.data.keyword.attribute-definition-list}}

-# Planning for VMware vSphere
+# Planning for Flexible instances
 {: #vs_planning}

-Review the following requirements before you order a VMware vSphere® instance.
-Plan your VMware vSphere based on the {{site.data.keyword.cloud}} data center location and your workload capacity requirements.
+Review the following requirements before you order a {{site.data.keyword.vcf-flex}} instance.
+Plan your {{site.data.keyword.vcf-flex-short}} based on the {{site.data.keyword.cloud}} data center location and your workload capacity requirements.

 You are responsible for setting up the environment, installing, and configuring various VMware® components after the VMware ESXi™ servers are deployed.
 The following examples are VMware components: VMware vCenter Server®, VMware NSX®, and VMware vSAN™.
 {: note}